Types of Flooring

 1. Hardwood Flooring

-Hardwood flooring, also known as solid or real hardwood is your first option when trying to install new flooring in your home.
-Hardwood flooring gives your house a great look, increases the value of your home and it is easy to maintain, plus you can find some pretty good Floor Sales and get this type of flooring at a really good price.
+Wood flooring, also known as solid or real hardwood is your first option when trying to install new flooring in your home.
+Hardwood flooring gives your house a great look, increases the value of your home and it is easy to maintain.
 It can also be sanded and finished for up to 5 times.

 Being made out of timber throughout entire board, hardwood flooring is one of the most expensive choices for you when deciding on the type of flooring you want to purchase.
 It can also be hard on your feet (unlike carpet) and it is sensitive to water and moisture (unlike tile).